 Contemporary floral design

-Florists no longer work solely with bouquets or centrepieces.
+Florists no longer work solely with bouquets or classic centrepieces.
 They design botanical installations, plant sculptures, floral ceilings, architectural structures, and immersive displays that completely transform a space.

 Current trends combine sustainability, design, architecture, botany, and emotion.